 Finally, if you have any information, camera footage or other relevant material relating to this horrific event, please contact the Baltimore City Police Department.
 If you wish to remain anonymous, you can call Metro Crime Stopper at 1-866-7LOCKUP.
 We must work together to bring justice to the victims affected by this cowardly act of violence.
 As always, please feel free to reach out to me with any questions or concerns.

 Today, after the City Council’s Ways & Means Committee held 83 hours of hearings covering 45 different agencies, the City Council concluded Baltimore City’s FY2023 budget hearing process, unanimously approving the City’s $4.11 billion budget ($3.32 billion operating and $793 million capital).
 I would like to acknowledge the hard work and partnership of my colleagues on the Ways & Means Committee and members of the City Council at-large, as well as the Administration.
 Over the past few months I have been adamant about my desire to reorient this budget process back towards addressing the prime concerns of our residents: restoring core city services, addressing waste at the agency level, and confronting the violent crime plaguing our streets.
-During budget hearings, we were able to accomplish exactly that by:

 The City Council’s Ways & Means Committee is preparing to hold FY2023 budget hearings during the week of May 31 – June 07, 2022.
 Baltimore City is on a record pace for homicides this year.
 I intend to ensure this issue is treated with the same sense of urgency that our communities demand and expect during the upcoming budget hearings.
 As such, the following letters were issued to the appropriate agencies in advance of their budget hearings.